parthdabhi1703/parthdabhi1703/README.md

-# Hi there, I am Parth 👋
+# Hi there, I am Parth Dabhi 👋

-I'm an aspiring web developer, currently learning the MERN stack.
+An aspiring web developer, currently learning the MERN stack.
 I'm passionate about building web applications and eager to contribute to open-source projects as I grow my skills!

 ## My Skills 👨‍💻